Chuba Hubbard Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Matchup vs. Minnesota

-- The Vikings give up 130.0 yards per game on the ground, the NFL's 22nd-ranked rush defense.
+- Allowing 130.0 rushing yards per game, the Vikings have the 22nd-ranked run defense in the NFL.

-- This season the Vikings are ranked 15th in the league in rushing touchdowns conceded (five).
+- This season the Vikings have conceded five rushing TDs.
+They are ranked 15th in the league in that category.

 Recent Performances

-- In last week's contest against the Eagles, Hubbard carried the ball 24 times for 101 yards (4.2 yards per attempt).
+- In last week's contest against the Eagles, Hubbard ran the ball 24 times for 101 yards (4.2 yards per carry).

 Hubbard's Carolina Teammates